 Planning to have your wedding outside on a scorching hot day in August?
 Chances are your buttercream-clad cake won’t fare too well.
 To avoid a potentially devastating situation, get to know your frostings.
 Fondant can usually withstand heat while whipped frostings will melt away when it gets warm.
 Your decorator will more than likely let you know this, but it’s always good to come prepared.

-Adding a touch of personalization to your cake is simple with the help of a topper.
-Throw on a family heirloom, get your florist to top the cake with a personalized bouquet, turn to Etsy for something unique or get your decorator to craft something interesting out of sugar or chocolate.
+Adding a touch of personalization is simple with the help of a wedding cake topper.
+Throw on a family heirloom, get your florist to top the cake with a personalized bouquet, turn to Etsy for something unique or get your baker to craft something interesting out of sugar or chocolate.
 Options are pretty much endless.

 Reserve your date